KKaterynka/NYU_PELIGRO_FaceRecognizer/README.md

 * Threads, graphics

 # Note!
 To run project successfully you need to add jar name in CLASSPATH.
-Required .jar files: mysql-connector-java, opencv and javacv (with all required dependencies)
+Required .jar files: mysql-connector-java, opencv and javacv (with all required dependencies), org-netbeans-modules-swingapp.
+Also, you need to download classifierLBHP to detect face for capturing and haarcascade_frontalface_alt to train model.